 It’s about believing God for miracles.

-We Lead with Contagious Enthusiasm
+We Serve with Contagious Enthusiasm

 It’s about being passionate and “filled with God” (the meaning of En Theos in Greek).